 Generate a TIN from the Point Data

-The next step is to generate a TIN from the XYZ point data using the scape_tool included with DIRSIG:
+The next step is to generate a triangular irregular network (TIN) from the XYZ point data using the scape_tool included with DIRSIG:

 $ scape_tool --xyz_filename=n40_w089_1arc_v2.xyz --xyz_frame=geodetic \